Intrinsic geometry and wave-breaking phenomena in solutions of the Camassa-Holm equation: Introduction

+This paper is concerned to answer the questions above.
+The results reported here contribute to the broader understanding of non-linear systems, where the interplay between geometry and physical phenomena described by the model offers new perspectives from the point of view of geometric analysis, including wave propagation and the onset of singularities in integrable models.
+More concretely, our contribution are: \begin{itemize} \item Establishment of direct correspondence between wave-breaking phenomena and metric blow-up in the CH equation.
+Our main result concerning this topic is that any solution developing wave-breaking leads to a blowing up metric, see Theorem \ref{teo6.1}. \item Extension of previous of local to global nature, exploring their geometric implications. \item Discussion of examples highlighting the practical significance of the findings. \end{itemize}

-In section \ref{sec2} we revisit some basic and relevant aspects of the CH equation, with main focus on the two-dimensional Riemannian geometry determined by its solutions and open problems regarding its geometric analysis.
+The outline of the paper is as follows: In section \ref{sec2} we revisit some basic and relevant aspects of the CH equation, with main focus on the two-dimensional Riemannian geometry determined by its solutions and open problems regarding its geometric analysis.
 Next, in section \ref{sec3} we fix the notation used throughout the manuscript, recall basic notions and state our main results.
-In section \ref{sec4} we revisit some useful facts, such as conserved quantities and qualitative results regarding the CH equation, that are widely employed in section \ref{sec5}, where our main results are proved.
+In section \ref{sec4} we recall qualitative results regarding the CH equation, that are widely employed in section \ref{sec5}, where our main results are proved.
 In section \ref{sec6} we show that the metric of the surface blows up if and only if the solution breaks in finite time.
 Some examples illustrating our main results are discussed in section \ref{sec7}, while our discussions and conclusions are presented in sections \ref{sec8} and \ref{sec9}, respectively.